skatejs/skatejs/README.md

 ## No Conflict

 Skate has a `noConflict()` method that we have come to expect from libraries that may come into conflict with the same name, or multiple versions of itself.
-It returns the new `skate` while restoring `skate` to the previous value.
+It returns the new `skate` while restoring the global `skate` to the previous value.

 ```js
 var mySkate = skate.noConflict();